CuteLibs/CuteDialog/README.md

 * `new CuteDialog.withIcon(this)` - use an icon as header, basically drawable/mipmap.
 Example, `R.drawable.icon` / `R.mipmap.ic_launcher`
 * `new CuteDialog.withImage(this)` -  use an image as header, basically drawable.
 Example, `R.drawable.image`
-* `new CuteDialog.withAnim(this)` -  use an animation as header, from 'res/raw' folder.
+* `new CuteDialog.withAnimation(this)` -  use an animation as header, from 'res/raw' folder.
 Example, `R.raw.anim`.
 Animtaion is shown using [Lottie for Android](https://github.com/airbnb/lottie-android) library.

 ![customizations](https://github.com/CuteLibs/CuteDialog/blob/master/files/details.jpg)